-You should consider what your reasons are for conducting a background check.
-If you just want to find out more about someone, the best place to start is online do use Google or other search engines and do some searches on the name and include any extra information you have to see if you can narrow down your search.
+You should consider what your reasons are for conducting an investigation.
+If you just want to find out more information about someone, the best place to start searching is online do use Google search or other search engines and do some searches on the name and include any extra information you have to see if you can narrow down your search.
 The biggest problem with this search is that these searches are very broad and sometimes you don't know if the results are for the person you're searching.

 Next you can try more specialized name directories such as whitepages here usually you find information about addresses and phone numbers, sometimes other contact information such as email or social networking links.